 The most traditional phone system is a landline.
-These systems work by plugging each phone into a wall and using a physical wire that allows for the telecommunications with regional phone companies and the system itself.
+These systems work by plugging each phone into a wall and using a physical wire that allows for telecommunications with regional phone companies and the system itself.

 Even though landlines are a dated phone system, that does not mean they are the least expensive.
 They usually require a private branch exchange (PBX).
 This hardware makes it possible for call transferring, and its acquisition may raise the cost of an office phone system higher than another method.

-- Pros: Reliable connection and service
+- Pros: They have a reliable connection and service.

 2. Voice Over Internet Protocol (VoIP)

-There are a few options on how to host a VoIP system.
+There are a few options for how to host a business VoIP system.
 The two most common ways are at your business or the online cloud.
 Deciding to host an on-premise VoIP system requires pricey equipment and software plus a monthly fee.
 Your company is also responsible for managing and maintaining the technology.
 While this is unsurprisingly the more expensive route, some businesses choose an on-premise VoIP system if they want more power over their phone system.

-Cloud-based systems do not require any extra hardware, and the maintenance is taken care directly by the provider.
+Cloud-based systems do not require any extra hardware, and the maintenance is taken care of directly by the provider.
 A service fee is typical, and its price will depend on the size of your business.
 Not having to buy additional hardware or incur the upkeep associated with an on-premise system generally saves companies a great deal of money in the long run.

-- Cons: Requires a strong Internet connection
+- Cons: It requires a strong Internet connection.

 3. Virtual Phone System